 “Tunnels: Sun in the Dark” takes on a wartime theme, aiming to celebrate the 50th anniversary of the Liberation of the South and National Reunification.

-According to Box Office Vietnam (an independent statistics unit), by the morning of April 3, “Tunnel” had earned 11.5 billion VND, leading the Vietnamese box office.
+According to Box Office Vietnam (an independent statistical unit), by the morning of April 3, “Tunnel” had earned 11.5 billion VND, leading the Vietnamese box office.
 On the same morning alone, the film sold more than 25,000 tickets in nearly 1,900 screenings, earning more than 1.8 billion VND.
-This figure far surpassed “Yin and Yang Road” - the work currently ranked 2nd at the box office with a daily revenue of more than 205 million VND.
+This figure far surpassed “Yin Yang Road” - the work currently ranked 2nd at the box office with a daily revenue of more than 205 million VND.

 Previously, sharing about the work, director Bui Thac Chuyen said that he had been nurturing and pursuing the theme of the war in Cu Chi for more than 10 years: “I don’t know what else to say.
 My crew and I made the film with all our love.
-Love for Cu Chi land in particular and Vietnam in general.
+Love for the land of Cu Chi in particular and Vietnam in general.
 The war in Cu Chi has haunted me for 11 years now.
 Today, the film has hit the screen.”

 ![]() |